|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See FXY long-term trend chart] A long-term downtrend had started on August 18, 2016 at 96.75 and reached 57.17 on July 10, 2024.
-FXY lost 39.58 points, or 40.91%, in 411 weeks.
-The chart has formed a Broadening Descending Wedge chart pattern.
-The trend support level is at 52.47 and resistance is at 87.48.
-A Broadening Descending Wedge pattern is considered to be a reversal formation.
-It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a long-term trend.
+Long-term trend: [See FXY long-term trend chart] A long-term downtrend had started on April 21, 2025 at 65.64 and reached 57.25 on March 27, 2026.
+FXY lost 8.39 points, or 12.78%, in 48 weeks.
+The chart has formed a Falling Channel chart pattern.
+The trend support level is at 56.00 and resistance is at 59.26.
+A Falling Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
+Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
+Use the following link to access a Falling Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Channel pattern in a long-term trend.

-Weekly Technical Indicators: [See FXY weekly technical indicators chart] Weekly Williams' Percentage Range is oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range.
+Weekly Technical Indicators: [See FXY weekly technical indicators chart] Weekly Williams' Percentage Range and Lane's Stochastic are oversold.
+Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range and Lane's Stochastic.
 During the last week, weekly Lane's Stochastic main line (%K) has rallied above the oversold signal line (%D).
 Such crossover is considered a bullish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
-The weekly MACD line is below its signal line since July 3, 2025.
+The weekly MACD line is below its signal line since March 13, 2026.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term downtrend is getting stronger.
 Use the following link to access a MACD help.

 Daily Technical Indicators: [See FXY daily technical indicators chart] Daily technical indicators are neutral.
-The daily MACD line is above its signal line since December 22, 2025.
-The distance between MACD and the signal line is low and getting smaller.
+The daily MACD line is above its signal line since March 30, 2026.
+This is an indication that the short-term trend is up.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current short-term uptrend is getting stronger.
 During the last week, the price has risen above the Parabolic SAR (stop and reversal).
 A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-The distance between the Bollinger Bands is falling, and it was 1.84% on Friday.
-It is 50.23% lower than one year average.
+The price is close to the moving average in the center of the Bollinger Bands.
+The distance between the Bollinger Bands is falling, and it was 1.46% on Friday.
+It is 57.93% lower than one year average.
 It indicates the period of low volatility of the stock price.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 | |